-This passion grew exponentially and she was encouraged by her father, who used to play her records by Bruce Springsteen, Queen, David Bowie and Elton John, who became her artistic influences.
+The passion grew exponentially and was encouraged by her father, who used to play her records by Bruce Springsteen, Queen, David Bowie and Led Zeppelin that became her artistic influences.
 Gaga is now ready to launch her highly-anticipated debut album, The Fame, which is due out on Interscope Records on Oct.
 28. This album will continue the momentum which she built this summer, when Gaga broke through with her hit single “Just Dance,” which reached #1 in both Canada and Australia.
-And notably, Gaga is currently on tour opening for pop icons, the New Kids On The Block.
+And notably, Gaga is currently on tour opening for pop icons, The New Kids On The Block.

 “I don’t know quite how to explain this – I am not really made for anything else,” Gaga said.
 “My brain doesn’t function in a way to permit me to have any other kind of life outside of music, art, fashion, and expression.
 I remember sitting in jazz clubs and being wide-eyed and so excited.
 I don’t know how to explain my passion for songwriting and performing.
 It’s just in my blood, and there was never a point where I wanted to do anything else.”